LCLPYT/player-switch/README.md

 #Define all players that should participate in the challenge in this file.
 #Players will take turns in the order they occur in this file.
 #You can simply define a player by their Minecraft username.
-#Just add an entry like this for every player:
+#Just add simple entry like this for every player:
 [[participants]]
     name = "jeb_"

+#You can also create more advanced entries:
 [[participants]]
+    #The Minecraft username of the participant
+    #Optional if you configure the UUID instead.
     name = "Notch"

+    #You can also use the UUID of the participant's Minecraft account.
+    #If not set, the UUID will automatically be fetched from the name.
+    uuid = "069a79f4-44e9-4726-a5be-fca90e38aaf5"

+    #The Discord user id.
+If the Discord webhook is configured, the participant will be pinged with this user id.
+    #If unset, the Minecraft username will be used and nobody will be pinged.
+    discordId = "000000000000000000"

+    #Can be used to override the name displayed for this user.
+    #It's also useful when multiple people play with the same account.
+    displayName = "Markus"

 #-----------------------------------------------------
 #Additional configuration (optional)